arhansuba/crew-ai-cv-generator/README.md

 Run the application using streamlit run app.py
 Explore the codebase and identify areas where you can contribute Contact
-If you have any questions, suggestions, or would like to discuss contributing to this project, please feel free to reach out to us at [insert contact email or GitHub handle].
+If you have any questions, suggestions, or would like to discuss contributing to this project, please feel free to reach out to us at [subasiarhan3@gmail.com.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 Thank you for considering contributing to this project!